mygithubhlm/lab3/README.md

 >1.__No one__ needs to know __everything__ about the project, even the group leader.

->2.__Controller__ is actually a bridge between __View__ and __Model__, which means actually that the three parts of __MVC__ are not of eqivalent weight.
+>2.__Controller__ is actually a bridge between __View__ and __Model__, which means actually that the three parts of __MVC__ are not of equivalent weight.
 However, to determine the interface of controllers is almost impossible ahead of time.
 Our solution is that the controller guy should work in pair with the view guy, which is probably the most efficient way we could figure out.